 Do you just have “money in savings” or have you actually decided what that money is for and set specific savings goals?

-When clients first start working with me, they are excited they have money in savings but tell me they struggle to leave the money in the savings account.
+When people first start working with me, they are excited they have money in savings but tell me they struggle to leave the money in the savings account.

 They end up taking it out when they go over on their budget or need to buy something.